paperduck/algo/README.md

 - The "practice" variable in the config file is toggled to `True`.

 ## Live Trading
-- The main program is referred to as a "daemon", and exists in `daemon.py`.
+- The main program is referred to as a "daemon" because ideally it will be 100% self-sufficient.
+It exists in `daemon.py`.
-- Run it like this: `# python3 daemon.py`.
+- The daemon is started like this: `# python3 daemon.py`.
-- Each strategy gets its own module, for example the `fifty.py` strategy module encapsulates one simple strategy.
+- Each strategy gets its own module.
+For example, the `fifty.py` module encapsulates one simple strategy.

 ## Platform Design: Scalability and Modularity
 - Scalability and user-friendliness take priority over speed.
 This is not intended to be used for high-frequency trading.